AFLplusplus/AFLplusplus/docs/perf_tips.md

 ## Tips for performance optimization

   This file provides tips for troubleshooting slow or wasteful fuzzing jobs.
-  See README for the general instruction manual.
+  See README.md for the general instruction manual.

 ## 1. Keep your test cases small